 \section{Conclusions}

-In this manuscript, we studied an intra-day electric vehicle charging scheduling problem and formulated it as a Partition Coloring Problem.
-Vehicles are modeled as partitions, candidate charging intervals as vertices, and temporal or resource conflicts as edges in a conflict graph.
-This representation makes the one-interval-per-vehicle requirement and charger capacity constraints explicit and is well-suited to instances with many alternative intervals.
+In this manuscript, we studied an intraday electric vehicle charging scheduling problem and formulated it as a PCP.
+Vehicles are modeled as partitions, candidate charging intervals as vertices, and conflict edges represent temporal overlap, resource incompatibility, and same-partition exclusivity in a conflict graph.
+This representation makes the one interval per vehicle requirement and charger capacity constraints explicit and is well-suited to instances with many alternative intervals.

-Building on this formulation, we propose a hybrid quantum–classical branch-and-price algorithm.
-The restricted master problem is solved by Gurobi, while the pricing subproblem is cast as a maximum independent set problem and further reformulated as a QUBO model to be tackled by QAIA.
-Two QAIA-based pricing schemes, using BSB and SimCIM, were implemented within the MindQuantum framework and compared with a pure Gurobi-based branch-and-price baseline.
+Building on this formulation, we propose a hybrid branch-and-price algorithm that combines classical exact optimization with quantum-inspired heuristics.
+The RMP is solved by Gurobi, while the pricing subproblem is cast as a maximum independent set problem and further reformulated as a QUBO model to be tackled by QAIA.
+Two QAIA pricing schemes, using bSB and SimCIM, were implemented within the MindQuantum framework on classical hardware and compared with a pure Gurobi baseline branch-and-price method.

 Numerical experiments on synthetic benchmark instances show that all three methods obtain optimal solutions with comparable runtimes on small and medium problems.
-For large and difficult instances, however, the QAIA-enhanced variants achieve markedly better scalability: they often close optimality gaps and prove optimality within the time limit in cases where the baseline hits the limit with sizable gaps.
+For large and difficult instances, however, the QAIA enhanced variants achieve markedly better scalability: they often close optimality gaps and prove optimality within the time limit in cases where the baseline hits the limit with sizable gaps.
 Overall, the results suggest that embedding QAIA in classical decomposition algorithms is an effective way to improve the practical solvability of large-scale EV charging scheduling and related PCP models.
 Future work will consider richer network constraints, data-driven instance generation, and the integration of other quantum-inspired or variational algorithms within the same framework.